-32. Comment on whether the following clauses reflect the grounds upon which a licensor is usually entitled to terminate an IP licence in your jurisdiction, and if not, set out below any necessary amendments so that they do:
+32. Comment on whether the clauses below reflect the grounds upon which a licensor is usually entitled to terminate an IP licence in your jurisdiction, and if not, set out any necessary amendments so that they do.

-The following clauses do reflect the grounds on which a licensor is usually entitled to terminate an IP licence in Russia:
+The following clauses reflect the grounds on which a licensor is usually entitled to terminate an IP licence in Russia, and no amendments are necessary:

-- Standard document, Trade mark licence: Cross-border: clause 13.3. - No amendments. - Standard document, Copyright licence: Cross-border: clause 12.2. - No amendments. - Standard document, Patents and know-how licence: Cross-border: clause 17.3. - No amendments. - Standard document, Industrial design right licence: Cross-border: clause 8.2. - No amendments.
+- Standard document, Trade mark licence: Cross-border: clause 13.3. - Standard document, Copyright licence: Cross-border: clause 12.2. - Standard document, Patents and know-how licence: Cross-border: clause 17.3. - Standard document, Industrial design right licence: Cross-border: clause 8.2.